miladbonakdar/CRUDly/README.md

 ## Axios functions

-You can also have axios functions like get,put,post... in the gate object.
+You can also have Axios functions like get, put, post... in the gate object.
-(we dont recomend this because the core concept of the crudly is to ignore these fuctions)
+(we don't recommend this because the core concept of the crudly is to ignore these functions)

 ```js
 const data = await gate.statics.get('http://localhost/api/v1/posts?id=123');